matiaslindgren/hft-risk-server/README.md

 ## Implemented features

-* UNIX TCP server and client.
+* TCP server and client.
-* Efficient storage of orders and instruments in hash tables (`std::unordered_map`).
-* Rather than computing three net sums over all existing orders each time the net position is requested, the sums are updated into `InstrumentState` for each instrument each time the state of the server changes.
 * Message serialization.
 * Risk server capable of handling messages over TCP.
 * Risk client capable of sending messages to the risk server over TCP.
+* Trade state stored in hash tables (`std::unordered_map`).
+* Rather than computing three net sums over all existing orders each time the net position is requested, the sums are updated into `InstrumentState` for each instrument each time the state of the server changes.

 ## Missing features